 Water samples were taken from twenty-six sites within the Brockman River catchment (Figure 5).
-Crest hill Road (BRN12) was removed from the sampling program in 2008 and replaced with Grey Road Bridge (BRN27), this was continued in 2009 and 2010.
+Crest Hill Road (BRN11) was removed from the sampling program in 2008 and replaced with Grey Road Bridge (BRN27)0.
 These sites were selected to be representative of sub-catchments carrying large volumes of water to the Brockman River, to determine their salinity, relative nutrient and metal contribution, and whether they were situated upstream or downstream of potentially high impact land uses or of likely contaminant sources.
 Table 3 lists the twenty-six sample sites by site number, site name and relative waterway component.
 Site location is also provided using street names, northings and eastings.